-How a peaceful march to the polls in North Carolina prompted police aggression, causing an outcry on the eve of the election
+Peaceful march to the polls in North Carolina is met with police pepper spray and arrests, causing outcry on eve of election

 In August, a U.S. district judge in the Middle District of North Carolina blocked county officials, including Johnson, from prohibiting protests in certain areas around the county courthouse in response to a lawsuit brought by the Lawyers’ Committee and the state branch of the American Civil Liberties Union.

 These events were the backdrop against which the weekend’s conflict unfolded.
-Drumwright, who was arrested Saturday and ordered not to return to Graham for 72 hours, seemed to point to prior struggles as he offered this assessment: “We’re tattered.
+Drumwright, who was arrested Saturday and ordered not to return to Graham for 72 hours, seemed to point to earlier struggles as he offered this assessment: “We’re tattered.
 We’re torn.
 We’re pressed on every side.”

 Starting at the red-brick Wayman Chapel AME Church, the march followed a half-mile route south to Court Square, the site of the Confederate monument as well as the Alamance County Historic Courthouse.